noaione/yuusha-shoukan-ln/sources/v01/chapter2.md

 told me, I learned that there would be an event that's like Shinnenkai where they would receive the Blessings of the Gods.[^shinnenkai]

-The Blessing of the Gods is a Hatsumode-lke event where people would wish for their health and improvement from the Gods visiting their temples, and there are various forms depending on the region and the type of Gods living there.
+The Blessing of the Gods is a Hatsumode-like event where people would wish for their health and improvement from the Gods visiting their temples, and there are various forms depending on the region and the type of Gods living there.